jordanbrock/jordanbrock.github.com/_posts/2006-02-06-google-is-really-pushing-the-video.markdown

 ---

-p.
  In the ever competitive world of trying to forge new markets, google is doing some handy stuff with video: <a href="http://video.google.com/superbowl.html">The SuperBowl Ads</a>